HOW DID CASA BEGIN?

 Who Are the Children CASA Volunteers Help?

-Judges appoint CASA volunteers to represent the best interests of children who have been removed from their homes due to abuse or neglect.
-Each year, more than 600,000 children experience foster care in this country.
+Judges appoint CASA volunteers to represent the best interest of children who have been removed from their homes due to abuse or neglect.
+Each year, more than 600,000 children experience foster care in the country.
 Because there are not enough CASA volunteers to represent all of the children in care, judges typically assign CASA volunteers to their most difficult cases

 DO YOU SHOP AMAZON?